jkarimov-42Wolfsburg/SwipeLingo/replit.md

-# Telegram Mini App - Teacher Matching Platform
+# SwipeLingo - Telegram Mini App for Language Learning

+**Motto:** SWIPE-MATCH-SPEAK

 ## Overview
-A Next.js 14 Telegram Mini App for connecting students with teachers.
+A Next.js 14 Telegram Mini App for connecting language learners with teachers.
 Features swipe-based matching, profile browsing, real-time messaging, and a complete database backend.
+Users can discover teachers through an engaging swipe interface, match with compatible educators, and chat in real-time to practice languages.

 ## Current State
 - **Framework**: Next.js 14 with App Router